 Call the Police if Needed

-If you witness a truck driver operating the commercial vehicle in an unsafe manner, it may be best to call the police.
+If you witness a truck driver operating the commercial vehicle in an unsafe manner, it may be to call the police.
 The trucker may be sleep-deprived, distracted or just plain careless.
 When it comes to these gigantic vehicles, the safety of others should come first.
 Examples of dangerous truck driving behavior are listed as follows:

 Thank you to our friends and contributors at John K. Zaid & Associates for their insight into truck accidents and injuries.